eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 length look quite odd, buses with 2m length, too.

 !!! caution
-    Not all of these named shapes are implemented.
+    Not all of these named shapes have a distinct visualization.

 Further parameters can be used to achieve visualization of individual rail carriages
 ```xml